Study examines best time to make your investment decisions - The Statesman

 The study showed that owl investors invested more than lark investors in an unsuccessful venture in the morning, while lark investors invested more than owl investors in an unsuccessful venture in the evening.
 The same types of errors occur, in the opposite direction, with successful ventures.

-With sites StartEngine, MicroVentures, and intermediate others making it easier than ever for amateur investors to jump into equity crowdfunding with the click of a button, determining when you are best equipped to make those decisions could impact your wallet.
+With sites StartEngine, Microventures and others making it easier than ever for amateur investors to jump into equity crowdfunding with the click of a button, determining when you are best equipped to make those decisions could impact your wallet.

 “Prospective equity crowdfunding investors, who may be making decisions before or after their normal daily work schedule, should be cognizant of the time they select to mull investment choices.
 These investors would do well to match their lark or owl tendencies with the timing of their investment decisions,” Gish said.